archmageirvine/joeis/README.md

 arithmetic](http://www.hboehm.info/crcalc/CRCalc.html).
 A smaller
 number of real number based sequences make use of Mikko Tommila's [apfloat library](http://www.apfloat.org/apfloat_java/).

+A large number of linear recurrences, generating functions, and tiling sequences are based on code developed by Georg Fischer.

 Certain parts of the nauty package for computing automorphism groups of graphs and digraphs were ported to Java.
 Included here by